-Thank you for the opportunity to provide input on the FDA's proposed rule to expand its oversight to include LDTs.
+Thank you for the opportunity to provide input to the subcommittee on the FDA proposed rule and alternative approaches to improving LDT oversight.
 If you have any questions, please email Vince Stine, PhD, ADLM's Senior Director of Government and Global Affairs, at vstine@myadlm.org.